-Medicare Supplement (Medigap) Policies
+Medicare Supplement Insurance (Medigap) Policies

-Mini-COBRA Policies (small group)
+Mini-COBRA Policies (Small Group)

-Medicare Savings Program (premium support)
+Medicare Savings Program

-- Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $973 and for couples with a monthly income under $1311, the state pays all premiums for Part B and all Co-Pays and Deductibles for Parts A & B
+- Qualified Medicare Beneficiaries (QMBs): For individuals with a monthly income under $973 or couples with a monthly income under $1,311 who are receiving Medicare Part A, the state pays all premiums, deductibles, copayments, and coinsurance for Medicare Parts A and B.

 Kentucky State Health Insurance Assistance Program (SHIP)

 The Kentucky SHIP is a free counseling service provided to Medicare beneficiaries, their families, and caregivers to help them understand their Medicare options.
 It is an independent organization made possible by federal funding; it does not sell insurance products.
 Kentucky SHIP connects you with a trained counselor in your area who can guide you in making an informed decision about your health care needs.

 Low-Income Subsidy (Extra Help) for Prescription DrugsIn 2015, the low-income subsidy for Extra Help with prescription drugs in Kentucky is $31.79.

 If you live in Kentucky and have questions about the benefits listed above and how to choose the health care coverage that’s best for you, consult with one of our MedicareSolutions.com specialists for customized help.
 Our knowledgeable team members can help you compare plans in your area to ensure you find the Medicare insurance benefits that are right for your needs.